coffee2code/post-to-post-links/readme.txt

 == Installation ==

-1. Unzip `easy-post-to-post-links.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `easy-post-to-post-links.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the `Settings` -> `Post2Post` admin options page.
 Optionally customize the settings.
 1. Use the Post-to-Post link syntax in posts to refer to other posts, as needed.
 (See examples.)